EduardoZepeda/coffee-bytes-hugo/content/posts/favorecer-la-composicion-sobre-la-herencia-explicacion/index.en.md

   - Eduardo Zepeda
 ---

 Composition over inheritance is a recurring theme in object-oriented programming (OOP).
-Usually, it is explained in a very complex way, but today I will try to simplify it to the point where purists will hate me.
+Usually, it is explained in a very complex way, but today I will try to simplify so even a child can understand it, purists will hate me but I'm willing to pay the price.

-Let's start, imagine you have a giant box of LEGO bricks, yes, those little plastic blocks that cause unimaginable pain when you step on them.
+Let's start our composition over inheritance explanation.
+Imagine you have a giant box of LEGO bricks, yes, those little plastic blocks that cause unimaginable pain when you step on them.
 But, in this case, we won't use them to cause pain but to build different types of cars.

 ## Inheritance or composition